JannikIrmai/multi-separator/readme.md

 # Multi-separator

-This repository contains implementations of local-search algorithms for the multi-separator problem that were presented in [this](https://arxiv.org/abs/2307.04592) article.
+This repository contains implementations of local-search algorithms for the multi-separator problem that were presented in [1].
 It also contains the source code to reproduce the experiments that are conducted in that paper.

 ## Installation